Tsubame88/DAX-Function-in-Power-BI/README.md

 ## RLS

-is perfect tool to manage data access or personalized dashboard.
+is used to manage data access for given users or personalized dashboard.

 The dashboard is presented as below.
 ![dashboard_everyone](https://github.com/Tsubame88/DAX-Function-in-Power-BI/assets/156522557/007e8981-b2ce-4458-83c8-ffc5fb7b7a26)